 As an editor, I have worked with debut authors hoping to publish their forthcoming nonfiction books.
 The authors have each researched publishers in their fields of writing, and chosen who they would like to submit their completed manuscripts to.
 After carefully checking the publishers’ standard submission guidelines, the authors found they needed to submit three completed chapters, a synopsis and a cover letter.
 However, the authors were confused about what a synopsis was and why it was needed.
 This is a common problem, which can be easily solved.

 Follow the guidelines below to write your own impressive nonfiction synopsis!

 What is a synopsis and why is it important for publishers?

 A synopsis is a brief, but complete, summary of your book.
 It needs to outline what your book is about in an interesting and authoritative way.
 Keep it to one or two pages to be as concise as possible.

 The Literary Consultancy explains:

 ‘The purpose of a synopsis is to inform a literary agent or publisher of the type of book you are writing/have written in a concise, appealing fashion, conveying that you are in command of your subject matter.
-If you want your manuscript to be given serious consideration, a good synopsis is a crucial part of your submission.’
+A good synopsis is a crucial part of your submission if you want your manuscript to be given serious consideration.’

 Therefore, a synopsis needs to sell the premise and content of your book.
 A well written synopsis stands a much better chance of success than a few rambling, unstructured pages, or simply relying on using random paragraphs from your book itself.